 Should personal trainers get a National Academy of Sports Medicine (NASM) certification?

-Many promising fitness pros face an overwhelming menu of PT certification options when figuring out how to become a certified personal trainer.
-Cost, prerequisites, program specializations, and course time length are key factors.
+Many promising fitness pros face an overwhelming menu of certification options when deciding how to become certified personal trainers.
+Cost, prerequisites, program specializations, and course length are key factors.

 With many personal training certification options available, this article will give you an overview of one of the most recognized programs in the fitness industry: the NASM personal training certification.